-- Support the Headteacher and Deputy Head with the above. - Support all staff in encouraging good behaviour. - Where necessary, help support children at lunchtimes (with Pupil Support & Guidance Manager) to make sure that all children have a positive experience. - Liaise with outside agencies to help support children and their families, in consultation with the Pupil Support & Guidance Manager. - Make sure all children, who need one, have an Individual Behaviour Plan (IBP).
+- Support the Headteacher and Deputy Head with the above. - Support all staff in encouraging good behaviour. - Where necessary, help support children at lunchtimes to make sure that all children have a positive experience. - When needed, support staff to make behaviour charts and agreements with children and parents regarding their behaviour. - Liaise with outside agencies to help support children and their families, in consultation with the Home School Link Worker.

-Pupil Support Manager (Sonja Balmer)
+Home School Link Worker (Sonja Balmer)